anand-sharan/Advanced-Data-Storage-and-Retrieval/README.md

   * List all routes that are available.

+* Precipitation Route
 * `/api/v1.0/precipitation`

-  * Convert the query results to a dictionary using `date` as the key and `prcp` as the value.
+  * Convert the precipitation data for the last year in the database from query results to a dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.
+  * Return the JSON representation of your dictionary with date as the key and the value as the precipitation.

+* Station Routes
 * `/api/v1.0/stations`

+  * Convert the station data of all the station in the database from query results to a dictionary.

   * Return a JSON list of stations from the dataset.

+* TOBS Routes
 * `/api/v1.0/tobs`
   * Query the dates and temperature observations of the most active station for the last year of data.

   * Return a JSON list of temperature observations (TOBS) for the previous year.

+* API Dynamic Routes

+* Start Route and End Route
 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

   * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.